yassine-turki/ada-template-website/README.md

 </figure>

-\[START OF ALESSANDRO's PARAGRAPH\] Ok we see similar trends as the word cloud, but for the most part the variations are not as drastic as they could be.
-Running some hypothesis tests, all the variations are statistically significant. \[ALESSANDRO\]
+Ok we see similar trends as the word cloud, but for the most part the variations are not as drastic as they could be.
+Running some hypothesis tests, all the variations are statistically significant.

 # Exploring the Language of Film Through Gendered Lenses